 Today, an average of 50% of the currently employed people are actively seeking new job opportunities.
 What’s the best way to combat this?
 Look for the right fit when it comes to personality.

-Finally, don’t forget about your own leadership skills.
-One of the most important things to know about expanding your startup team is that you need the right foundation of leadership traits in order to be successful.
+Finally, don’t forget about your leadership skills.
+One of the most important things to know about expanding your startup team is that you need the right foundation of leadership traits to be successful.

 Build a Strong Team